DJMarshallSantos/quizzApp/README.md

 # quizzApp

-Study practice from a Tuturial by florinpop17 @ https://github.com/florinpop17
+Study practice from a Tutorial by florinpop17 @ https://github.com/florinpop17
 So thanks Florin Pop